hapticssymposium-org/hs2026/site/content/presenting/technical-papers.md

 ## **Submission Due Date**

-~~20~~ **25** October, 2019 (11:59 p.m.
+Fall 2021 (11:59 p.m.
 Pacific Time)

 ## **Submission Method**

-All technical papers (with optional videos) should be submitted using [PrecisionConference](https://new.precisionconference.com/haptics) (submission system will be open on 28 September, 2019).
-Select the "Haptics Symposium" Society, "Haptics 2020" Conference, and "Haptics 2020 Technical Papers" Track.
+All technical papers (with optional videos) should be submitted using [PrecisionConference](https://new.precisionconference.com/haptics) (submission system will be open one month prior to the deadline).
+Select the "Haptics Symposium" Society, "Haptics 2022" Conference, and "Haptics 2022 Technical Papers" Track.

 ## **Presentation and Publication**